L1tewave/dfa-implementation/README.md

 -----

 A class representing a finite automaton is implemented.
-As an example, two finite automata are created.
+As an example, two finite automata are created, which can also be run with JFLAP.

 -----
 Sample program launch: